Form I-9 Considerations for Re-opening Worksites

 Overcoming Key Challenges with Section 2 Requirements

-The government’s flexibility allowing for “remote verification” ends July 19, 2020, unless the government extends this date.
+The government’s flexibility allowing for “remote verification” ends August 19, 2020, unless the government extends this date.
 This provision was originally set to expire on May 19, but has since been extended several times with the most recent extension announced on July 18.

 When normal operations resume, employers will have limited time to organize face-to-face meetings with new-hires to inspect Section 2 documents.
 All employees who were on-boarded using remote verification will have three business days to present identity and employment eligibility documentation.